 The city that I am interested by, Horezu, is very close, you only have to cross the bridge of the Bistrita river.
 There are several restaurants, one I choose is at the other end of the city and offers quality products from the market and unbeatable prices.
 The service is also very fast.

 Horezu is known for its ceramics, you will see besides the shops on both sides of the main road, and especially the house in the form of pot, it is called Ceramica Pietraru.
 You can see the creative workshop, as well as creations (ask before for schedules), and especially an impressive amount of ceramics of all kinds, with more traditional costumes and carved wood pieces.

 Then Horezu monastery, to get there, follow the signs, you will see all the monuments in the region are very well marked.
 Just remember, when you cross a bridge over a short water is that you have chosen the road to the right, to the left is the next destination after Romanii de Sus.

 The monastery is a UNESCO heritage site, and it deserves it.
-We are not too fond of the religious places, but this one has something special, people here had to understand that the simple lives, if preferred, can be wonderful.
+I am not too fond of the religious places, but this one has something special, people here had to understand that the simple lives, if preferred, can be wonderful.
 The monastery was founded in 1690 by Prince of Wallachia, Constantin Brancoveanu.
 It is possible to sleep there, with guest rooms in the first chamber, as well as public toilets.
 Residents also sell natural products made by themselves (jam, syrup, honey ..).
-We went out at right, which led us to the orchard of the monastery, the fruits there are exceptional, blackberries, apples, plums … They breathe life.
+I went out at right, which led me to the orchard of the monastery, the fruits there are exceptional, blackberries, apples, plums … They breathe life.

-Finally, we went to Trovant’s Museum where it is said that the stones move and eat sand.
+Finally, I went to Trovant’s Museum where it is said that the stones move and eat sand.
 It’s actually a geological alchemy.